Car radar for estimating the range of a single target

-The example discusses the design of a system model of an automotive radar based on a linear frequency modulated (LFM) signal for range estimation of single targets.
+The example considers the design of a system model of an automotive radar based on a linear frequency modulation (LFM) signal to determine the ranges of objects.

 Functions used